Alentejo Region: Demographics

 The resident population of the Alentejo stands at around 759,000 (fourth quarter, 2008 – 2 700 less than the fourth quarter of 2007), with 49% men and 51% women.
-It is the least populated region in the country, representing over one third of national territory but only 7.1% of its population.
+It is the least densely populated region in the country, representing over one third of national territory but only 7.1% of its population.
 It is also the region with the oldest population, 22.9% being 65 years of age or more (while the national average is 17.5%).

 The population is still declining – especially in the east of the Alentejo.
 Locals are said to migrate from the villages to the towns and from the towns to cities beyond the Alentejo.
 Some migration into the Alentejo is from Northern Europeans looking to escape their overcrowded regions, though not always permanently, just for sunny holiday retreats.
 People from China, Brazil, and mostly from (South-)Eastern Europe add to curbing population decline.

 Economy

 In 2006, the region had an estimated GDP per inhabitant rating of 17,200 EUR.
 In 2018, the Gross domestic product (GDP) of the region was 13.1 billion euros, accounting for 6.4% of Portugal's economic output.
 GDP per capita adjusted for purchasing power was 21,700 euros or 72% of the EU27 average in the same year.
 The GDP per employee was 73% of the EU average.